Emilgardis/twitch_discord_moderation/README.md

 CHANNEL_LOGIN=justintv
 DISCORD_WEBHOOK=https://discordapp.com/api/webhooks/111111111111/aaaaaaaaaaaaaaa
 RUST_LOG=info
+DISCORD_ERROR_REPORT=false # set this to true to report unrecoverable errors to the discord instead of making the program exit.
 ```

 With the above config, the bot will post a message to the webhook prompting a user to login with a link.
 Once authorized, the bot will monitor moderation actions on the specified channel `justintv` (if the user that authorized has permission to do that) and post them to the discord webhook.